Job Training Partnership Act of 1982: Analysis and criticisms of JTPA

 Studies have tried to estimate the impact of the JTPA over the years.
-The National JPTA study was designed to measure the impact of incremental services provided by the JTPA over time.
+The National JTPA study was designed to measure the impact of incremental services provided by the JTPA over time.
 The study commissioned by the National Department of Labor investigated 21,000 people within 16 centers around the country in 1986.
 This research found modest positive impacts on adult men as well as adult women, but did cite inconsistencies with regards to out-of-school youths.
 Welfare mothers appeared to receive the largest impact as a result of the program.
 In addition, JTPA increased the proportion of dropouts who eventually received a high school credential but only a fraction of the target group members were high school dropouts (1).
 The National JTPA Study has been criticized for its research design and techniques, however.
 The biggest issue is that the process through which the sites were selected was not a random one.
 The sites do resemble the national system in some ways, such as labor market conditions and JTPA project performance.
 In addition, the samples of individuals in the study were similar regarding age, work experience and ethnicity to those served nationally by the JTPA.
 The main flaw in the research is that there is no large, central city and that sites serving small numbers of people were not included; the sites which were included did not provide as much on-the-job training than most of the national sites (4).

 One criticism of the JTPA is summarized in a 1991 meeting of the Employment and Housing Subcommittee of the Committee on Government Operations focused on race and sex discrimination.
 Congressman Lantos cited evidence of differential patterns of service and job placement by race.
 The 1988 Chicago Urban League report stated that African Americans were shown to consistently receive lower job placements and wages.
 In addition, as stated in the 1991 Employment and Housing Subcommittee meeting, a 1988 Women's Action Alliance report states that the JTPA is ineffective with regards to moving women out of poverty and that occupational segregation is prevalent as evidenced by the fact that the majority of women received jobs in clerical and sales and service rather than other areas (6).

 Further criticisms of the JTPA stem from the argument that individuals can take advantage of the system due to the way that it is set up.
 Cragg claims that measures in the Job Training Partnership Act lead to problems of "moral hazard" which stem from the use of performance incentives in government programs.
 The Job Training Partnership Act offers a "pay-for-performance system" that focuses on a participant's earnings and a reduction on welfare dependency.
 Cragg claims that participants may enroll who are capable of high post-training earnings without any actual training.
 Therefore, some participants are reaping the benefits of the incentives program without an actual need for the government resources (3).